 After some years of messing around with tube amps, I've ended up with a couple small bins of old but still useful parts - resistors and capacitors in new or good used shape, some tubes and sockets, jacks, switches, left over wire, etc. I've also been lucky in knowing a couple of like-minded tube amp nuts, and I was able to rummage through their scrap piles and slip a few things into my pocket when they weren't looking, or actively distracted: "Whoa - is that an unopened beer over there?"
 "Where?!?"

-I had some old 1/4" jacks, a fuse holder, some terminal strips and a switch laying around, and a good clean used octal socket, as well as (very important) a little rubber lobster.
+I had some old 1/4" jacks, a fuse holder, some terminal strips and a switch laying around, and a good clean used octal socket, as well as (very important) a little red rubber lobster.
 So far, everything's been free.
-Here's where the 99 cents in the title of this post comes from: Gene, Glenn, and Linda at Thompson's Electronics, the greatest used and vintage Hi-Fi store anywhere around here and maybe anywhere, had a brand new really old phenolic 9-pin socket for the 12AX7, and it cost... $.99.
+Here's where the 99 cents in the title of this post comes from: Gene, Glenn, and Linda at Thompson's Electronics, the greatest used and vintage Hi-Fi store anywhere around here and maybe anywhere, had a brand new but really old phenolic 9-pin socket for the 12AX7, and it cost... $.99.